-TION.
+216. Chemistry and Food Preparation.
 Fall and spring.
 Credit one to four hours.
 Prerequisite, inorganic and/or organic chemistry.
-Planned for students who have some college training in chemistry but have not taken F.N.
-214. Misses Mondy and EMERY.
+Planned for students who have some college training in chemistry but have not taken Food and Nutrition 214.
+Misses Mondy and

 Hours to be designated at preregistration in conference with the head of the department.
-The subject matter covered will be those aspects of F.N.
-214 and 215 which the student has not had in previous college work.
-The students with credit in inorganic chemistry, but not organic chemistry, will enroll for two hours of credit in the fall term (one hour chemistry, and one hour food) and in the spring term will take F.N.
-215. Students who have college credit in both inorganic and organic chemistry will enroll for one hour of credit (food) in the fall and three hours of credit (food) in the spring.
-After finishing this work students will have the equivalent of F.N.
-214 and 215.
+The subject matter covered will be those aspects of Food and Nutrition 214 and 215 which the student has not had in previous college work.
+The students with credit in inorganic chemistry, but not organic chemistry, will enroll for two hours of credit in the fall term (one hour chemistry, and one hour food) and in the spring term will take Food and Nutrition 215.
+Students who have college credit in both inorganic and organic chemistry will enroll for one hour of credit (food) in the fall and three hours of credit (food) in the spring.
+After finishing this work students will have the equivalent of Food and Nutrition 214 and 215.

-300. SPECIAL PROBLEMS.
+300. Special Problems.
 Fall and spring.
 Credit and hours to be arranged.
 Department staff.

 For students recommended by counselors and approved by the head of the department and the instructor in charge for independent advanced work on a problem not dealt with by other courses in the department; or for special arrangement of course work necessitated because of previous training.
+The signatures of the professor concerned and of the head of the department are required at preregistration.